-Heine was a Jew who converted to Christianity.
+Heine was a Jewish man who converted to Christianity.
 Lest you think he was some sort of liberal darling, a biographical sketch on Heine in Wikipedia states:

-2) In a recent article in the The Thomas County Examiner newspaper, you were quoted as being concerned that some books promote “anti-Christian values.”
-In addition, your daughter was quoted as saying, “she needed to stand up for her Christian values by saying, “I am not reading this.”
+(2) In a recent article in the The Thomas County Examiner newspaper, you were quoted as being concerned that some books promote “anti-Christian values.”
+In addition, your daughter was quoted as saying that “she needed to stand up for her Christian values by saying, “I am not reading this.”
 Toward the end of the same article, you are quoted as saying, “I am not trying to legislate morality, but you can call it out, call it out for what it is.”

 These statements make it quite clear to me that you are an elected official who is trying to legislate your particular religious view of morality into the public school system of Thomas County.
 You are indeed entitled to hold your own particular religious beliefs and speak them.
 However, because the Thomas County Schools are an official arm of the government, you are not legally entitled to introduce your personal religious beliefs into the official policy of the school system and use its governmental authority to enforce those beliefs by defining some books as “good” and some as “evil,” and by doing so, effectively and officially discourage people from reading the books you consider to be “evil” ones.